iSamuelBarney/TDCode-docs/README.md

 - [Upgradable Attributes](#upgradable-attributes)
 - [Sample Scripts](#sample-scripts)

+## Updates / Notes

+- This is a work in progress & as of now will change daily/weekly
+- When the docs are more stable there will be a more detailed note

 ## Tips

 - Kill all zombies as fast as possible so you earn more [eXP](#exp) or take longer to earn more [INCOME](#income)